 Some vehicles require very specific TPMS brands or models.
 Many require the use of specialized tools to link the software from each individual sensor to the vehicle’s computer.

-We recommend taking your vehicle to us to get your TPMS safely installed.
+We recommend bringing your vehicle to us to get your TPMS safely installed.
 We guarantee our work and offer the best prices on tire accessories.
 We will install TPMS sensors that you bring in but cannot guarantee functionality.

 Is your older car without a tire pressure monitoring system?
 We have TPMS retrofit kits to bring your vehicle up to the 21st century!